AI Calling ROI Benchmarks From 6 Months of Testing

 The ROI during this phase is technically negative.
 The company is spending money on platform fees, engineering time, and small amounts of usage minutes, but the AI is not yet handling enough volume to generate substantial pipeline or replace human effort.

-Month 3 to 4 Scaling and Calibration
+Months 3 to 4 AI calling scaling and tuning

-By Month 3, the AI agent is deployed into a live production environment.
+By Month 3, the AI agent is deployed into a live production system.
 The company loads a list of 5,000 cold prospects.
 The AI begins making calls at a rate of 500 per day.
 At this volume, new challenges emerge.
 The team discovers that the AI handles standard objections well, but struggles when prospects ask highly specific technical questions.

 To fix this, the team updates the AI’s prompt instructions to gracefully hand off complex questions to human representatives.
 They also adjust the AI’s speaking speed to sound more natural.